Tuesday, June 28, 2016

 Lewis lake

-Geysers submerged in yellowstone lake
+Geysers submerged in Yellowstone Lake

 Fishing cone geyser (inactive)

 Some fascinating features around the lake are the submerged pools and geysers like the fishing cone.
-'The name Fishing Cone can be traced back to tales told by mountain men of a lake where you could catch a fish then immediately dunk it into hot spring and cook it on the hook.' - source: wikipedia.
+'The name Fishing Cone can be traced back to tales told by mountain men of a lake where you could catch a fish then immediately dunk it into hot spring and cook it on the hook.' - source: Wikipedia.

-I was told, that in early 20th century, the park visitors could actually fish trouts in the lake and then cook them in the hot spring but since 1911, this activity has been strictly prohibited.
+I was told, that in the early 20th century, the park visitors could actually fish trouts in the lake and then cook them in the hot spring but since 1911, this activity has been strictly prohibited.
 Visitors started clogging the vents of the geysers and springs and disturbed their ecological system.
-Well, cooking may not be allowed today but canoeing, kayaking and boating are and these are popular activities in the park.
+Well, cooking may not be allowed today but canoeing, kayaking, and boating are and are popular activities in the park.

 The Grand Canyon of Yellow Stone

-Brink of upper falls
+Brink of Upper Falls

 Brink of lower falls